mgeaghan-garvan/cromwell-kccg-mutect2-chip/README.md

 ### Running on Terra

-#### TODO: finish this section

 Running the pipeline on Terra is similar to running on GCP, except that a Cromwell server is not required.
-Instead, all that is required is to:
+All that is required is to:

+1. Create a workspace on Terra
-1. Upload the relevant workflow up to the Terra platform.
+2. Add the workflow(s) to the Terra workspace.
-2. Generate the appropriate input JSON file as described above.
+3. Upload all requisite files to a GCP bucket.
+    1. If running in batch mode, ensure the inputFiles.tsv files is uploaded to GCP as well.
-    1. Ensure that all files are uploaded to a GCP bucket and that their gs:// URLs are entered into the input JSON file.
+    2. Ensure all input files are recorded in the input JSON file with their gs:// URLs.
-3. Upload the input JSON file to Terra.
+4. Upload the input JSON file to the Terra workspace.
 5. Run the workflow on Terra.

+#### Terra workspace

+This workflow is already hosted on Terra in a [private workspace](https://app.terra.bio/#workspaces/terra-kccg-production/terra-kccg-somvar-pipeline).
+If you have access to this workspace, you can go ahead and start running the pipeline (see below).

+For setting up your own workspace, see [this Google Docs document](https://docs.google.com/document/d/1pZVTxjRJfAyWYiFWmmF_o31lORQ8a-xmqdK1zE3RDyk) for detailed instructions on setting up a Terra workspace.
+In short, a billing account on GCP is required to be linked with a billing account on Terra, to which the new workspace can be added.
+A Terra group must also be created, containing any Terra users that wish to run the pipeline, and the group's firecloud email added as a "Storage Object Creator" and "Storage Object Viewer" on any GCP buckets used to host data as part of the workflow.

+Once set up, the workflows can be added to Terra via Dockstore.
+Dockstore monitors a public git repository containing the workflows and supplies these workflows for Terra to use.
+The public repository of this pipeline is available [here](https://github.com/mgeaghan-garvan/cromwell-kccg-mutect2-chip), and is already hosted on Dockstore for use with Terra.
+To add the workflow to Terra:

+1. Go to the Terra workspace.
+2. Go to the "Workflows" tab.
+3. Click on "Find a Workflow".
+4. Click on "Dockstore" under "Find Additional Workflows".
+5. Search for the workflows with "github.com/mgeaghan-garvan/cromwell-kccg-mutect2-chip".
+Click on the link to the desired workflow.
+6. Click on "Terra" under the "Launch with" section.
+7. Set the workflow name and pick a destination workspace, then click "Import".

+#### Setting up and running a workflow

+As mentioned above, first ensure that all requisite files, including the inputFiles.tsv containing paths to all BAMs/CRAMs/VCFs for batch runs are present in a GCP bucket to which the Terra workspace has access.
+Once data has been uploaded to GCP:

+1. Go to the Terra workspace.
+2. Go to the "Workflows" tab.
+3. Click on the relevant workflow.
+4. Under the "Inputs" tab, drag and drop the input JSON file, or search for it by clicking on "upload json".
+Alternatively, the input fields can be filled out manually.
+5. Click on "Run Analysis".

 ### Running on DNAnexus